micropython-variables-tipos-datos

 Collections

 Another strong point of Python is its dynamic collections included by default.
-MicroPython incorporates almost all collections and features.
+MicroPython incorporates practically all the collections and features.

 Let’s look at some of them.